The studio is located at: 10 East Wilson Street, Batavia, IL 60510

 If there is a specific pose you would like for me to try, I will always do my best to get it, but I will never guarantee it will happen because really it’s up to baby in the end.
 I do not force a baby into a pose their bodies are not willing to do.
 I am very conscientious of baby’s safety.

-As for what to bring… there is no need to bring anything extra (unless it has sentimental value) because I have an enormous amount of props, bonnets, headbands & clothing in various colors to be used for my sessions.
+As for what to bring… there is no need to bring any props or accessories (unless it has sentimental value) because I have an enormous amount of props, bonnets, headbands & clothing in various colors to be used for my sessions.
 Once a session gets booked, I have a questionnaire for my clients to fill out that asks about color preferences so I can coordinate my sessions in order to accommodate their preferences.

 *A note about my style: My personal, creative preference when shooting a newborn is to focus purely on them.
 I believe the photos should focus on the baby vs. leaning heavily on props and extras that may take away.
 If you are interested in heavy props or another style you don’t see in my portfolio for your newborn session, I’m probably not the right photographer for you.
 My portfolio represents my style and the way I prefer to shoot, so if it doesn’t match your vision, there are plenty of other photographers to work with.